-7.5 Children missing education (CME)
+7.4 Children missing education (CME)

-Local authorities have a duty to put in place arrangements for identifying (as far as possible) those children of compulsory school age in their area who are not on roll at a school or receiving suitable education otherwise than at a school.
+Local authorities have a duty to put in place arrangements for identifying (as far as possible) those children of compulsory school age in their area who are not school registered or receiving suitable education otherwise than at a school.
 Local authorities should trace those children and ensure they receive a full-time education.